 It is my honor to welcome you to the Conservatory of Flowers website – a warm and sincere digital hello!

-We are ecstatic that you look to the Conservatory as a place to escape the chill of San Francisco, the stress of everyday life or travel, or as a resource on rare and unusual plants.
-The Conservatory of Flowers is a national, state and local landmark, officially “Landmark Number 841” in the State of California.
-Built in 1879, the Conservatory of Flowers was the first formal structure erected in Golden Gate Park and remains an icon at the entrance of world renowned Golden Gate Park.
+We are thrilled that you look to the Conservatory as a place to escape the chill of San Francisco, the stress of everyday life or travel, or as a resource on rare and unusual plants.
+The Conservatory of Flowers is a national, state, and local landmark.
+Built in 1879, the Conservatory was the first formal structure erected in Golden Gate Park and remains an internationally renowned icon at the entrance of world renowned Golden Gate Park.

 We are proud that the Conservatory is engaged in important conservation and education work, keeping rare and unusual plants on display for the young and old, just as we have done since 1879.
-We are proud to translate the amazing stories of plants unique features or ingenious adaptation traits through our carefully curated interpretation and experiences.
-Finally, we are proud to welcome children of all ages and socioeconomic backgrounds throughout the San Francisco Bay Area.
+We are proud that the Conservatory welcomes a diverse community of different ages and socioeconomic backgrounds from the San Francisco Bay Area.
 Finally, we are proud to continue to develop the much needed capital to keep the Conservatory thriving year after year!